ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 * **version**  : the current version of the model
 * **metric_name**  : performance or error metric associated with
     the model
+* **retraining_cost**  : estimated costs in the Task currency to retrain the model.
+This information is used by the retraining tool to show gain-cost information.
+    Default value is 0.0 meaning that the cost is negligible
+* **preferred_suggestion_type**  : preferred type of suggestion that
+    will be computed to retrain the model
+* **resampled_dataset_size**  : size of the resampled dataset that
+    will be proposed to retrain the model
+    note: this parameter is required if
+    `preferred_suggestion_type` is
+    `SuggestionType.RESAMPLED_DATASET`

 **Returns**